How to Live Stream on Zoom with a Professional Video Platform

 Types of Events to Live Stream on Zoom

 Zoom live streaming is commonly used to broadcast events that have multiple speakers in different locations.
-It is also used in situations where there may be some real-time interaction between the presenter and viewers.
+It is also used in situations where there may be real-time interaction between the presenter and viewers.

 Webinars and Conferences